ARM-software/armnn/samples/ObjectDetection/Readme.md

 * --preferred-backends: Takes the preferred backends in preference order, separated by comma.
                         For example: CpuAcc,GpuAcc,CpuRef.
 Accepted options: [CpuAcc, CpuRef, GpuAcc].
                         Defaults to CpuRef **[OPTIONAL]**
-* --help: Prints all the available options to screen

 ### Object Detection on a supplied video file